drbitboy/gfpa_et2lst/README.md

 I suspect the difference has to do with aberration correction, but I have not been able to prove it.

+Another possibility is that a phase angle maximum occurs at a slightly different point than LST midnight because the sub-solar __LAT__itude is always changing (except at solstices), and LST is essentially a measurement of longitude only that does not take latitude into account.

 Brian Carcich, 2019-08-14